ricardopiloto/foundryvtt-webapi/README.md

 A REST API for Foundry VTT based on .netcore and docker.

 # What it does?
-This API is *read* only.
-Original idea here was to have means of reading the database files without the need to open the application, either using a phone app or a resposive website.
+This API is **read** only.
+Original idea here was to have means of reading the database files without the need to open the application, either using a phone app or a responsive website.

 # Important note
 I am no developer, I'm learning as I go.
 Any help is welcome.